Series 600 (Challenger 1P / Superboard)

 HEXDOS is a simple operating system residing on a single track.
 It was written by Steven Hendrix in the early 1980’s and was very popular with Superboard users primarily because of the low cost both of the O/S and of the hardware – HEXDOS could run well on a system with only 12K of memory.
 Unlike OS-65, it does not offer BASIC on disk but rather uses the BASIC residing on the Superboard ROMs – it simply adds LOAD and SAVE functionality (Mind you, disk BASIC was 9 digit while BASIC-in-ROM was only six).
 When booted (using the “D” option), HexDOS loads then returns immediately to BASIC – the only indication it has loaded being the display of 2.3K fewer bytes free than a cold boot (i.e. 17407 bytes free on a 20K system, for version 4.0 at least).
 To get a directory of a disk, the “LOAD/” command is used which loads the directory into memory as a program file.
 Typing LIST displays the actual contents of the disk as seen to the right.

 HexDOS supports named files so a user can type LOAD “FORMAT” to load that program .
-Like contemporary operating systems of the late 70’s, few functions were internal to the operating system and basic functions such as formatting a disk or deleting a file required the user to load a program to accomplish this.
+Like contemporary operating systems of the late 70’s, few functions were internal to the operating system and common functions such as formatting a disk or deleting a file required the user to load a program (written in BASIC) to accomplish this.

 Internals of the HEXDOS Operating System